ziolko/use-super-state/README.md

 # useSuperStore 🌟

-The React state management library mady by me for myself.
+The React state management library made by me for myself.

 ## Installation